cameronbaney/Starter-Site-Sass-Gulp/README.md

 Basic starter site with responsive breakpoints, using a modified Twitter Bootstrap grid

+## Changelog

+### Version 2.1

++ Modify responsive breakpoints to offer mobile first and standard breakpoints
++ Adjust base typography
++ Add transition variables and use of bourbon for base transitions
++ Add textToImg placeholder for image heading backgrounds

-## Version 2
+### Version 2.0

-Updated to the Bootstrap 3 grid.
++ Updated to the Bootstrap 3 grid.
 Read the [documentation](http://getbootstrap.com/css/#grid) for grid classes.

 ## Breakpoint variables